Master of Leadership for Development

 The University's Student Financial Aid Service can provide you with advice and information on student loans and bursaries/grants, cost of living, budgeting and tax advice.

-A merit scholarship, open to all who can demonstrate their commitment to delivering against one of the 17 Sustainable Development Goals .
-As two of the world's leading universities, we are committed to supporting the Sustainable Development Goals of the United Nations.
+Eligibility: Open to all who can demonstrate their commitment to delivering against one of the 17 Sustainable Development Goals.

-We award this scholarship to support opportunities for talented individuals interested in careers in development to learn from our experts and start, or continue, their journey into future development roles.
+We award these scholarships to support opportunities for talented individuals interested in careers in development to learn from our experts and start, or continue, their journey into future development roles.

 You will need to show/demonstrate:

-- Outstanding academic excellence: We will take into consideration your final degree classification
+- Outstanding academic excellence: We will take into consideration your final degree classification/average.

 - Strong motivation and potential to their commitment to delivering against one of the 17 Sustainable Development Goals (current work experience in the development sector may be required).